Lykaksparsz/StarSwap/README.md

 Simply follow the instructions given when running the Batch program for the first time.
 To install properly, StarSwap requires:
 * The dependency "wsModMonitor.bat" in the same folder as StarSwap.bat.
+* Access to "robocopy", which has been included with Windows since Windows Vista.
+* Administrator permissions, to make changes to Starbound's storage.

+## Usage

+To "Swap" between Modded and Vanilla, simply choose Option 1 from the main menu.

 ## Liscensing: